 Lots of queries pour in each day about how persistent efforts are not translating into great scores.
-More than knowledge, an extremely important aspect of test taking is choosing the right questions and therefore my question to you is – Are you choosing the right questions to attempt?
+More than knowledge, an extremely important aspect of test taking is: choosing the right questions.
+Therefore, the question to you is – Are you choosing the right questions to attempt?

 To check out how good your question selection is, after every Mock CAT or Sectional Test you take, you should ask yourself the following two questions:

 Q1.
 How many questions in each section did I attempt that I should not have attempted?

 Q2.
 How many questions in each section did I leave that I should have attempted?

 Obviously, the answer to both these questions should be Zero.
 While the answer to these questions for the students doing well in Mock CATs would be 1-2, for most of you, the answer to both the questions will be 5-6.
 This means that most of you have wasted around 20 minutes trying to solve questions that were difficult (Q1) and hence did not have time for the easy questions (Q2).